 Counterfactual analysis of a score

 "What's holding the verdict down?", "If wind picked up 3 knots, would we go?", "Is there a better window today?", "Is a nearby spot better?".
-One endpoint, four answers — pure math, no LLM.
+One endpoint, four answers, pure math (no LLM in the analytical blocks).

 What it answers